 Little History Makers

 "Although dogs don't tell stories, they have stories, and the stories help us understand." - Susan McCarthy for the BARk Magazine.
+Below.
+Three 'vintage' videos explaining the evaluation process of the Vick dogs, their transport home and what we saw when they first arrived in CA.

 No group of dogs has made an impact quite like 'the Vick dogs' have.
 All odds were against them, but the right combination of people came together from many different backgrounds to save them, and by doing so, they were able to tell the world who they were.
 Hardly the cold blooded monsters they were once made out to be, most of the dogs streamlined into normal homes and have become cherished family members.
 Even those individuals who had been too conditioned to fighting to find new homes have shown us their exquisite people-soft nature thanks to the work of Best Friends Animal Society.